haselwimmer/vegetation-restoration-monitoring/README.md

 3. Clean and smooth the time series data with: notebooks/3-preprocess-rs-timeseries.ipynb
 4. Download meteorological data with: notebooks/4-meteorology-timeseries.ipynb
 5. Integrate and clean the NDVI and meteorological time series data with: notebooks/5-data-integration-analysis.ipynb
+6. Create plots with: notebooks/6-plotting.ipynb
-6. Create the final blog post with: notebooks/6-final_blog.ipynb
+7. Create the final blog post with: notebooks/7-final_blog.ipynb

 ### Run the Bash Script To Create the Final Blog Post

-The bash script runs the '6-final_blog' notebook in the 'notebooks' directory.
+The bash script runs the '7-final_blog' notebook in the 'notebooks' directory.
 To run the bash script, you have to ensure you are in the `notebooks` directory within `vegetation-restoration-monitoring`.

 First, activate the workflow environment: